keymanapp/keyboards/release/c/cypro_minoan/README.md

 Description
 -----------

-This keyboard is designed for the Cypriot Minoan.
+This keyboard is designed for the Cypro-Minoan syllabary.

 Links
 -----